kerrj/rsrd/README.md

 pip install -e dig -e garfield -e raftstereo -e hamer_helper -e jaxls -e jaxmp
 ```
 ### Hand Detection (Optional for 4D-DPM)
-If you would like to run the full pipeline with robot motion planning, you need to install [HaMeR](https://github.com/geopavlakos/hamer).
+If you would like to run the full pipeline with robot motion planning or visualize hand detections, you need to install [HaMeR](https://github.com/geopavlakos/hamer).
 Please follow the instructions there for how to do this! (it involves downloading model weights).

 ### Testing the install
 To catch most install issues, after installation you should be able to run `ns-train garfield -h` and `ns-train dig -h` and see a formatted help output of the two training pipelines.